 The amendment is applicable for the first time in 2023.
-However, it is not expected to affect the Company's consolidated financial statements.
+However, it does not affect the Company's financial statements.

 IAS 1 Presentation of Financial Statements - Disclosure of Accounting Policies

 The IASB issued amendments to IAS 1 and IFRS Practice Statement No. 2 Making Materiality Judgments in February 2021, where it provides guidance and examples to assist entities in applying materiality judgments to accounting policy disclosures.